taihim/taihim/README.md

 ### Hi there 👋

-I'm a computer engineer from Pakistan who is passionate about building scaleable and efficient applications.
+I'm a Software Engineer who is passionate about building scaleable and efficient applications.
 I enjoy diving deep into new concepts and applying them to my day to day work.

 * I'm currently pursuing a master's degree in Computer and Systems Engineering from [Technische Universität Ilmenau](https://www.tu-ilmenau.de/).